Rayquaza01/trashman/src/README.txt

 depending on if the trash is empty.

 Left clicking the indicator will open the GUI.
-Right clicking the indicator will empty the trash.
+Middle clicking the indicator will empty the trash.

 ## filenav.p64 Compatibility